 It’s no secret that the scenery in Ireland is a sight to behold, and what better way to see it than from the top of a mountain?
-So grab your hiking boots because here are ten hikes in Ireland that are straight out of a fairy tale.
+So grab your hiking boots because here are the ten best hikes in Ireland that are straight out of a fairy tale.

 Whether you’re a seasoned hiker or someone looking to enjoy a scenic stroll, Ireland has some fantastic hikes for all abilities.